Raku/hacktoberfest/README.md

 # hacktoberfest
-Centralized repository for hacktoberfest issued in the Rakuverse
+Centralized repository for hacktoberfest-friendly issues in the Rakuverse